dqops/dqo/docs/examples/table-availability.md

 ORDER BY time_period
 **************************************************
 ```
 You can also see the results returned by the sensor.
-The actual value of failures in this example is 1.0, which is below the maximum
+The actual value of the check is 1.0, which means that the table exists and is accessible so the result is valid.
-threshold level set in the warning (2).
 ```
 **************************************************
 Finished executing a sensor for a check table_availability on the table america_health_rankings.ahr using a sensor definition table/availability/table_availability, sensor result count: 1